 Everyone working for the NHS has a legal duty to keep information about you confidential and adheres to a code of practice on protecting patient confidentiality.
 Further information on this can be found in the document by NHS Scotland - NHS Code of Practice on Protecting Patient Confidentiality.
-Click here to download.
+Click here to download (PDF, 247KB).
 Anyone who receives information from us is also under a legal duty to keep it confidential.

 If you have any queries or concerns on how we use your personal health information or would like to access your information, please contact our practice manager.